alice-biometrics/petisco/docs/extra/rabbitmq/rabbitmq.md

 lume -test-with-rabbitmq-mysql-and-elastic
 ```

-> **Warning**
+!!! warning
-> Tests checks rabbitmq availability.
+    Tests checks rabbitmq availability.
 If a local rabbitmq is not available, some tests will be skipped.

 ### Code explained